Jasbir96/Batches/Web-march-22/react/redux_poc/notes.md

     * input :  inital state & actions
     * initally it return the inital state
     * reducer contains all the state change possiblities
-    * it can only be intercated by a dispatch function
+    * it can only be intercated by a **dispatch** function
-    *  in case of multiple reducers all the action type will be matched
+    *  in case of multiple reducers all the action type will be matched  -> note worthy
   * dispatch : it is used to interact with reducer to change the store
     * you can pass two params
       * action : that will be matched to do a state change
       * payload : to provide some data to the reducer
   * store : It is central storage of all the current  state recievd from the reducers
-    * It can't be changed directly
     * Redux can only have one store
+    * It can't be changed directly  and only be intercated by reducer
   *  Provider : It is a wrapper that wrap the whole app
   *  connect : It is used to connnect provider with the component
   *  MapstateToProps: